Skip to main content

 Total Project: $5,299

 We worked out a payment plan.
-I prioritized the safety work (cleaning, damper, cap) and scheduled the cosmetic tuckpointing for spring.
+I prioritized the safety work first (cleaning, damper, cap) and scheduled the cosmetic tuckpointing for spring.
 They ended up getting everything done because they saw the value.

 Seasonal Considerations in Edwards